What are ‘care leavers’ entitled to in Scotland?

 Aberlour Urgent Assistance Fund

-Aberlour’s Urgent Assistance Fund can provide immediate relief to families with children (aged 21 and under) who are suffering extreme hardship.
-Families who are struggling to provide food, heating, and clothing for their children.
+Aberlour’s Urgent Assistance Fund can provide immediate relief to families with care-experienced children under the age of 26 who are suffering extreme hardship, including those who are struggling to provide food, heating, and clothing for their children.

 Applications to the fund must be made by a professional sponsor, such as a teacher, social worker, healthcare professional or charity worker.